 Video/PSA

 Below please find a selection of traffic safety-related videos and PSAs that are available to view for free on the internet.
-These videos can be shown in the classroom as part of a DRSR lesson on traffic safety, they can serve as examples for students considering entering TMCEC’s annual PSA contest, or they can be shown in the courtroom or court lobby while waiting for court proceedings to begin.
+These videos can be shown in the classroom as part of a MTSI lesson on traffic safety, they can serve as examples for students considering entering a PSA contest, or they can be shown in the courtroom or court lobby while waiting for court proceedings to begin.

 If you have a favorite traffic safety-related video or PSA, please let us know at tmcec@tmcec.com and we will add it to the list.
-If you are looking for a longer video, TMCEC has a DVD lending library of traffic safety-related videos that can be borrowed for free for use in the courtroom or classroom.
-Please check out the lending library here.
+If you are looking for a longer video, please contact us at our offices for additional video resources at ned@tmcec.com or elizabeth@tmcec.com or call us at (512)320-8274.

-• Jacqui Saburido: Before and After: commercial featuring Jacqui Saburido, who was badly burned in a car crash when she was hit by a drunk driver (30 seconds)
+• Jacqui Saburido: KXAN News Story new article about the tragic life Jacqui Saburido, whose life was cut short after she was badly burned in a car crash after the car she was riding in was hit by a drunk driver (3 minutes)

 • The Last Text: documentary telling the stories of victims of texting-while-driving crashes, from AT&T (11 minutes)